jhellingman/tei2html/Wiki/RedesignCss.md

 # CSS stylesheet redesign #

 The CSS stylesheets with tei2html have grown over time, and as a result are not very consistent or easy to maintain.
-To rememdy this, I will redesign them using a more structured approach.
+To remedy this, I will redesign them using a more structured approach.

 This will involve the following